ScreamingSandals/ScreamingLib/docs/modules/core.md

 ### Creating events

 #### Synchronous
-A synchronous event needs to implement the `SEvent` class (or the `SCancellableEvent` class, if cancellable).
+A synchronous event needs to implement the `SEvent` class (or `SCancellableEvent` class, if cancellable).

 ```java
 public class ExampleEvent implements SCancellableEvent {